 Kapha

-Born in India over 5,000 years ago, the word Ayurveda translates to “the science of life”
+Originating in India over 5,000 years ago, Ayurveda translates to “the science of life.”

 The Philosophy of Balance

-But when imbalance arises through stress, diet, or lifestyle your natural rhythm is disrupted.
-Ayurveda offers simple, practical ways to restore that balance through daily rituals, mindful nourishment, herbs, and movement that are always guided by nature’s wisdom.
+Ayurveda offers practical, grounding ways to restore balance through daily rituals, mindful nourishment, gentle movement, and rest.
+All is always guided by nature’s wisdom.

 The Three Doshas: Your Unique Energy Blueprint